-I’m really excited about tuning into the Republican and Democratic National Conventions this week and next.
+I’m excited about tuning into the Republican and Democratic National Conventions.
 I always watch them both.
 I enjoy the speeches, the cheering, the energy, the excitement and the sense of renewed hope for positive change to possibly benefit all Americans.

-Still, I savor the feeling that I’m witnessing part of history, even if merely watching the goings on from the comfort of my well-worn leather chair in my family room.
+Still, I savor the feeling that I’m witnessing history, even if merely watching the goings-on from the comfort of my blue leather chair in my family room.

 Real change seems almost impossible these days as the two major political parties are too often gridlocked, seemingly forgetting about the art of compromise and working together for the common good.

 Another reason I look forward to these political shenanigans is because every four years while I’m watching and listening, I do some reflecting.

 I remember when I was growing up, my family always tuned in to watch the conventions.
 I’m not sure if this was because we were super interested or merely due to the fact we only had one or two TV stations.
 Nothing else was on.
 We watched the conventions for hours, or so it seemed.
 We cared not only about what the politicians were saying, we also cared about what Walter Cronkite had to say about things.
 His opinion mattered, or maybe it was his calm and sensible delivery or maybe it was both.

 In contrast, this year the three “old-timer networks” are featuring limited convention coverage with only the major components of it being broadcast.
 They now leave the more in depth, or at least the lengthier, coverage and analysis up to the too-many-to-count cable channels.

 I will listen carefully to the various “experts,” but somehow their opinions don’t seem quite as “weighty” as Walter’s.